What's involved in selling or dispatching goods to EU member states, including VAT, figures for Intrastat, licensing and controls.

 - licences for controlled drugs

-- licences for rough diamonds that have arrived in the UK from a third (non-EU) country and are on their way to another member state
+- licences for rough diamonds that have arrived in the UK from a third (non-EU) country and are on their way to an EU member state

 - a European Community Catch Certificate and Re-Export Certificate is required for dispatches of certain fish species - see illegal, unreported and unregulated fishing

-- licences are required for moving dangerous chemicals outside the EU - read about Prior Informed Consent for trade in dangerous chemicals on the Health and Safety Executive website
+- licences are needed for moving dangerous chemicals outside the EU - read about Prior Informed Consent for trade in dangerous chemicals on the Health and Safety Executive website

 - under REACH legislation, importers or manufacturers of more than one tonne of chemicals a year must register with the European Chemicals Agency and build an inventory of every chemical that comes into, is part of, or goes out of the business